 Slutty Brownies are the ultimate indulgence!
 Brownie batter layered onto Oreos and chocolate chip cookie dough creates sweet treats that are guaranteed to win you friends.
+Sometimes more is more, and that’s certainly the case with these irritable brownies!

 Why choose between brownies and cookies when you can have both?
 Slutty Brownies are part brownie, part cookie bar and entirely delicious.